- Leave Management

 1. Paternity leave helps employee retention

-89% of employee respondents reported that paid paternity leave is of prime importance when they are considering a job offer.
-Fathers want a chance to bond with their babies as much as mothers.
+In a research conducted by McKinsey, although 20% of the men interviewed reported that they felt the risk of career setback when taking the leave, most of them said the benefits outweighed the risk.
+They felt supported by the employers.
+Fathers wish to have a chance to bond with their babies as much as mothers.
 By giving paid paternity leave, you are giving a healthy and lifelong benefit to fathers feeling closer to their child.

-This feeling of closeness is greater than that of fathers who don’t have that dedicated time after their children are born.
+This feeling of closeness is greater than that of fathers who don’t have that dedicated time after their child is born.

 2. Paternity leave eligibility has a bearing on the partner's increased wellbeing